The Twelve Most Important Qualifications to Look For

 The fact is that all effective couple therapy requires careful attention to individual issues as well as to relationship issues.
 This is particularly true if one of you has an undiagnosed depression, personality disorder, or addiction.
 A licensed psychologist is trained to assess and treat individuals.
-When looking for a marriage counselor to lead your retreat, you would do well to choose one who is both a licensed marriage and family therapist and a licensed psychologist.
+When looking for a marriage counselor to work with you on your retreat, you would do well to choose one who is both a licensed marriage and family therapist and a licensed psychologist.

 - A counselor who is a clinical fellow with the American Association for Marriage and Family Therapy (AAMFT).